 As part of your safety planning, you should be deciding what to take and what to leave behind.
 This can be a confronting exercise.
-This feeling is very normal, and if you are feeling overwhelmed or anxious, you might want to speak to someone.
+This feeling is very normal, and if you are feeling overwhelmed or anxious, you might want to speak with someone.

 An escape bag is a bag that contains all of your essential items.
 Having a packed escape bag will allow you to easily take with you everything you need if you and your children (if you have any) need to leave your home quickly.